AuReMe/esmecata/README.md

 `association_taxon_taxID.json` contains for each `observation_name` the name of the taxon and the corresponding taxon_id found with `ete3`.

-`proteome_cluster_tax_id.tsv` contains the name, the taxon_id and the proteomes associated to each `observation_name`.
+`proteome_cluster_tax_id.tsv` contains the name, the taxon_id and the proteomes associated with each `observation_name`.

+The file `esmecata_proteomes.log` contains the log associated with the command.

 `esmecata_metadata_proteomes.json` is a log about the Uniprot release used and how the queries ware made (REST or SPARQL).
-It also gets the metadata associated to the command used with esmecata and the dependencies.
+It also gets the metadata associated with the command used with esmecata and the dependencies.

 `stat_number_proteome.tsv` is a tabulated file containing the number of proteomes found for each observation name.